Right to Know the Charges Against You in Qatar

 What is this right?

-If you are arrested or detained in Qatar, you have the right to be told why:
+If you are arrested or detained in Qatar, you have the right to be told why.
+Because the Public Prosecution (Niyaba Al-Amma) directs all criminal investigations, charges must ultimately come from a prosecutor, not the police:

 • The police must inform you of the reason for your arrest at the time of arrest or as soon as possible after.

-• The arrest warrant or order must state the offence you are accused of.
+• The arrest warrant or order from the Public Prosecution must state the offence you are accused of.

 • The Constitution (Article 36) states that no person may be arrested or detained except under the provisions of the law.

-• You have the right to be brought before a prosecutor who will formally present the charges.
+• You have the right to be brought before the Public Prosecution, which will formally present the charges and decide whether to proceed.

 When does it apply?

-• You are stopped, arrested, or detained by police or security forces.
+• You are stopped, arrested, or detained by police, Lekhwiya, or other security forces.

 • You are held at a police station and have not been told why.